DigitalPublishingToolkit/TOD28COMMUNITIES/md/10chapter07.md

 |             | Foundation  |             |             |             |
 +-------------+-------------+-------------+-------------+-------------+

-Table 16 -- Map of communities according to degree of permeability entailed by applications (rows) and software (columns)
+<small>Table 16 - Map of communities according to degree of permeability
+entailed by applications (rows) and software (columns)</small>

 The last cell in the first row includes cases where the number of mediators in the textual account is higher than the number of